digital camera settings

 This is a popular digital camera setting when photographing waterfalls, fireworks and similar time exposure photographs where the longer length of exposure has a dramatic effect on the final photograph.

 A shutter priority setting also make perfect sense to use when you want to stop the action.
-Use a high shutter speed for sports photograph and wildlife photography.
+Use a high shutter speed for sports photograph (like Photographing Kids Soccer Games) and wildlife photography.
 I played around with my shutter priority settings while photographing a bike race.
-You may be interested in how I controlled the amount of motion blur in these bike race pictures.
+You may be interested in how I controlled the amount of motion blur in these Bike Race Pictures.

-Some photographers want to know what shutter speed is best for outdoor portraits.
-I just updated that post here.
+Some photographers want to know what shutter speed to use for outdoor portraits.
+I just updated that post here: Best Shutter Speed For Outdoor Portraits.

 manual mode